MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/SecureBootAndBitLocker.md

 ```

-If you create a package that takes teh SIPolicyOff.p7b file and place it as a SIPolicy.p7b, and the napply this package, then the Device Guard will be turned off.
+If you create a package that takes the SIPolicyOff.p7b file and places it as a SIPolicy.p7b, it will apply this package and the Device Guard will be turned off.